newcleo-dev-team/glow/docs/source/getting_started.rst

 The aim of |TOOL| is to provide neutronics experts with a tool that allows them to create geometry layouts and export the surface geometry representation to a file.
-This file can then be used to perform tracking analyses with the *SALT* module of *DRAGON5*.
+This file can then be used to perform a tracking with the *SALT* module of *DRAGON5*.
 The generated file is in the format *APOLLO2* requires for its *TDT* solver.

 To meet this requirement, |TOOL| comes with a functionality for extracting the